qkzk/fm/development.md

       Don't use non ascii chars atm.
 It's hard to navigate in a string of non ascii chars and would require another crate.
 - [x] non ascii char support. ie graphemes.
 Simply use a vec of chars and collect it when needed.
+- [x] Fix: / (slash) in newfile, newdir crashes the app with strange errors.
+Use sanitize_filename

 ## TODO